-China evacuates a million people as typhoon Lekima makes landfall | DW | 10.08.2019
+China evacuates a million people as Typhoon Lekima makes landfall | DW | 10.08.2019

-The storm has barrelled into the eastern Zhejiang province, triggering a landslide that left 13 dead and 16 missing.
+The storm has barreled into the eastern Zhejiang province, triggering a landslide that left 13 dead and 16 missing.
 It disrupted air and rail transport and also left millions without power.

-The third-largest typhoon on record struck China's eastern coast early Saturday morning, killing 13 people and forcing the evacuation of over a million people, state media reported.
+The third-largest typhoon on record struck China's eastern coast early Saturday morning, killing 13 people and forcing the evacuation of over a million residents, state media reported.

 Typhoon Lekima made landfall in the eastern province of Zhejiang with maximum winds of 187 kilometers per hour (116 miles per hour), bringing with it waves several meters high, downing thousands of trees and sending torrents of muddy water into the streets.

-The storm was moving northwards at a speed of 15 kph and gradually weakening, Xinhau News Agency reported, citing China's weather bureau.
+The storm was moving northwards at a speed of 15 kilometers per hour and gradually weakening, Xinhua News Agency reported, citing China's weather bureau.

-The bureau lowered a red alert, the highest level weather alert, which they had issued Friday ahead of the storm's landing, to orange on Saturday as the storm began to weaken, downgrading it from its prior classification as "super" typhoon.
+On Friday the bureau had issued a red alert, the highest level weather alert, ahead of the storm's landing.
+This was lowered to orange on Saturday, as the storm began to weaken and was downgraded from its prior classification of "super" typhoon.

 Typhoon Lekima brought strong winds and powerful rains, which disrupted air and rail traffic in eastern China and caused flash flooding